josephrubin/recycle.js/README.md

     var Emp = mod.get(EMPLOYEE);
 });
 ```
-This reserves global blah blah
-Cannot overwrite something.
-Polutes global scope. example of error
-Recommend using capitals since this so you know what is what.
+Caveat: This polutes the global namespace with reserved identifiers.
+Make sure that you do not try to use a global variable that already exists, for example, `alert` (recycle.js will throw in error instead of hijacking the identifier).
+To be safe, it is good practice to use all caps for these identifiers, to keep them seperate.

-#### Modules can use other modules!
+### Modules can use other modules!
 (WIP)
 Even circular dependencies are ok.
 Consider the following example, with two modules.
 One represents a bank, and the other is a helper module which manages bank savings accounts.
 >main.js